Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/visualization/program.typ

 #figure(
   image("./loginator_pid.png", width: 60%),
-  caption: "Grafana, recieving data PID from the loginator" )
+  caption: "Grafana, receiving data PID from the loginator" )

 Overall we're very happy with how this turned out, and will continue to use it in the future.
 We hope that other teams will use it and benefit from it as well.